scala-network/DefyX/doc/configuration.md

 Any integer power of 2.
 The minimum is 64 bytes.

 #### Notes
 The default value of 16 KiB was selected to be about half of the per-core L1 cache size of desktop processors.
-Using a lower value will make DefyX more core-bound, while using larger values will make the algorithm more latency-bound.
+Using a lower value will make RandomX more core-bound, while using larger values will make the algorithm more latency-bound.

 ### RANDOMX_FREQ_*